rnag/profile-photo/README.md

 APIs to detect bounding boxes on a Face and Person in a photo.

 It then uses custom, in-house logic to determine the X/Y coordinates for cropping.
-This mainly involves \"blowing up\" or enlarging the Face bounding box, but then correcting the coordinates as needed by the Person box.
+This mainly involves "blowing up" or enlarging the Face bounding box, but then correcting the coordinates as needed by the Person box.
 This logic has been fine-tuned based on what I have found provide the best overall results for generic images (not necessary profile photos).

-In the future, other ideas other than *Rekognition* might be considered
-\--such as existing machine learning approaches or even a solution with the `opencv` library in Python alone.
+In the future, other ideas other than *Rekognition* might be considered -- such as existing machine learning approaches or even a solution with the `opencv` library in Python alone.

 ## Future Ideas